Sabina Guzzanti: Career

 After these events Guzzanti explained her side of the story in the theatrical drama Vilipendio!.

 In 2010 her third featured film, Draquila.
 Italy Trembles (Draquila), was screened out of competition at the Cannes Film Festival.
-It's a report of the events tied to the earthquake in L’Aquila.
+It's a report of the events tied to the earthquake in L'Aquila.

-In 2011 Guzzanti directs Franca la Prima, her personal homage to an important actresses in Italy, Franca Valeri.
+In 2011 Guzzanti directs Franca la Prima, her personal homage to an important actress in Italy, Franca Valeri.

 During the same year Guzzanti was back on the stage with Sì, Sì, Sì….oh Sì!, a humorous voyage through Italy's most important personalities from both the social and political sphere.

 In March 2012 Guzzanti returned to TV with a new show, Un due tre…Stella! on La7.

-In 2014, her last featured film, The State Mafia Pact (La Trattativa), was screened at the 71st Venice Film Festival.
+In 2014, her last featured film, The State-Mafia Pact (La trattativa), was screened at the 71st Venice Film Festival.
 It's a reconstruction of one of the dark periods of Italian history: the negotiation between Italian State and Cosa Nostra during the 90s and its effect on democracy.

 In the summer of 2015 Guzzanti starred in a new project, a web news satire called TG Porco which was financed by crowdfunding.

 In the same year she returned to the theatre once again with her show Come ne venimmo fuori.
 Proiezioni dal futuro, a satiric monologue on the post-capitalist and neo-liberal policies.